api-evangelist/website/_posts/2013-05-11-the-white-house-releases-an-open-data-strategy.md

      </tbody>
 </table>
 <p>
-     Across these 0 agencies, there are 0 published services in support 7.2, which was intended to optimize at least two existing priority customer-facing services for mobile use and publish a plan for improving additional existing services:
+     Across these <span >0 agencies, there are <span >0 published services in support 7.2, which was intended to optimize at least two existing priority customer-facing services for mobile use and publish a plan for improving additional existing services:
 </p>
 <table >
      <tbody>